-First, you’ll notice that if you center your covariate at the mean, there is no difference in the ANOVA table (Tests of Between Subjects Effects).
+First, you’ll notice that if you center your covariate at the mean, there is no difference in the ANOVA table (called Tests of Between Subjects Effects in SPSS).
+This is the table with Sums of Squares and F statistics.
 There may be tiny differences due to rounding, but the results should generally not change.

-The covariate and interaction would be interpreted by looking at the Parameter Estimates table.
+The covariate and interaction would be interpreted by looking at the regression coefficients in the Parameter Estimates table.

-The B values are the regression coefficients (slopes).
-With an interaction in the model, the B value for the covariate is the slope when the categorical variable =0.
-The Parameter Estimates table automatically dummy codes your categorical variables, which means it makes the category that comes last alphabetically = 0 (If you numbered them 1, 2, 3, 4, then 4 comes last alphabetically–you can change this default when you run the GLM).
+The Parameter Estimates table in SPSS GLM automatically dummy codes your categorical variables.
+This means it makes the category that comes last alphabetically = 0 (If you numbered them 1, 2, 3, 4, then 4 comes last alphabetically–you can change this default when you run the GLM).
 So the B value for the covariate is the slope of the covariate only for group 4.

 The B values listed for the interactions with the other groups are the differences in the slopes between each of those groups and group 4.
-If those B values are significant, you know that their slopes are significantly different than group 4’s slope.
+The p-values for those B values reflect a set of null hypotheses that their slopes are equal to group 4’s slope.
+No difference.

-Again, these don’t change whether the covariate is centered or not.
+Again, these don’t change whether you center the covariate or not.

-What does change are the intercepts.
-And you now have 4 intercepts (one line for each category).
+What do change are the intercepts.
+And you have four intercepts (one line for each category).
 The B labeled Intercept in the output is the intercept just for the reference category (group 4).
 The Bs for the other three groups are the differences in intercepts between group 4 and each of those groups.

 This is especially helpful when the Covariate never has values even close to 0.
 For example, if your Covariate was Age, and your Ages ranged from 20-60, the mean value of the DV at birth doesn’t make much sense.